 Roll the appropriate number of dice for Hits and/or apply any other effects of the explosive to the attacking unit instead of the target unit.
 Roll a Fatigue Test for any hits and Casualties as usual.

 This means if you rush an attack you have a 20% chance of an Explosive hurting your own unit rather than the target.
-This is fitting for such volatile weapons that are largely gunpowder driven.
+This is fitting for such volatile weapons that are largely gunpowder-driven.
 Will discuss this more a little later under each specific type of weapon.

 Types of Explosives